Latin: Education

 Instruction in Latin is an essential aspect.
-In today's world, a large number of Latin students in the US learn from Wheelock's Latin: The Classic Introductory Latin Course, Based on Ancient Authors.
-This book, first published in 1956, was written by Frederic M. Wheelock, who received a PhD from Harvard University.
+In today's world, a large number of Latin students in the United States learn from Wheelock's Latin: The Classic Introductory Latin Course, Based on Ancient Authors.
+This book, first published in 1956, was written by Frederic M. Wheelock.
 Wheelock's Latin has become the standard text for many American introductory Latin courses.

+The numbers of people studying Latin varies significantly by country.
+In the United Kingdom, Latin is available in around 2.3% of state primary schools, representing a significant increase in availability.
+In Germany, over 500,000 students study Latin each year, representing a decrease from over 800,000 in 2008.
+Latin is still required for some University courses, but this has become less frequent.

 The Living Latin movement attempts to teach Latin in the same way that living languages are taught, as a means of both spoken and written communication.
 It is available in Vatican City and at some institutions in the US, such as the University of Kentucky and Iowa State University.
 The British Cambridge University Press is a major supplier of Latin textbooks for all levels, such as the Cambridge Latin Course series.
 It has also published a subseries of children's texts in Latin by Bell & Forte, which recounts the adventures of a mouse called Minimus.

 In the United Kingdom, the Classical Association encourages the study of antiquity through various means, such as publications and grants.
-The University of Cambridge, the Open University, a number of prestigious independent schools, for example Eton, Harrow, Haberdashers' Aske's Boys' School, Merchant Taylors' School, and Rugby, and The Latin Programme/Via Facilis, a London-based charity, run Latin courses.
+The University of Cambridge, the Open University, a number of independent schools, for example Eton, Harrow, Haberdashers' Aske's Boys' School, Merchant Taylors' School, and Rugby, and The Latin Programme/Via Facilis, a London-based charity, run Latin courses.
 In the United States and in Canada, the American Classical League supports every effort to further the study of classics.
 Its subsidiaries include the National Junior Classical League (with more than 50,000 members), which encourages high school students to pursue the study of Latin, and the National Senior Classical League, which encourages students to continue their study of the classics into college.
 The league also sponsors the National Latin Exam.
 Classicist Mary Beard wrote in The Times Literary Supplement in 2006 that the reason for learning Latin is because of what was written in it.